cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 ## Environment Configuration

-- Download [Quick Game Debugger] (http://cdofs.oppomobile.com/cdo-activity/static/quickgame/tools//bbce19cecbf7c26c396762d61192a11e.zip) and install it on your Android device (Android Phone 6.0 or above is recommended)
+- Download [Quick Game Debugger](http://cdofs.oppomobile.com/cdo-activity/static/quickgame/tools//bbce19cecbf7c26c396762d61192a11e.zip) and install it on your Android device (Android Phone 6.0 or above is recommended)

-- Global installation [nodejs-8.1.4] (https://nodejs.org/zh-cn/download/) or above
+- Install [nodejs-8.1.4](https://nodejs.org/zh-cn/download/) or above, globally

-- Download [quickgame-toolkit] (http://cdofs.oppomobile.com/cdo-activity/static/quickgame/tools//0974ab43dc361f148189515ee254ff6d.zip) and unzip it.
+- Download [quickgame-toolkit](http://cdofs.oppomobile.com/cdo-activity/static/quickgame/tools//0974ab43dc361f148189515ee254ff6d.zip) and unzip it.

   If you want to reduce the wait time for building `rpk` with __Cocos Creator__ for the first time, you can do the following to install the project dependencies: